While it is possible to access the Internet at a number of public

 is through an Internet Service Provider.

-use the Internet protocol suite.
-The computer networks within the
+networks that use the Internet protocol suite.
+The computer

-Internet form a hierarchy; with the important computer networks
+networks within the Internet form a hierarchy; with the important

 These tier 1 networks - through peering agreements with one another